 Prior to the commencement of any works, including site works, the applicant shall obtain a Permit to Install a Septic Tank permit from Council.
 Sewerage treatment must achieve at least the 20/30 standard to the satisfaction of the responsible Authority.

-VICROADS

-6.

 VEGETATION REMOVAL

-13. Before the vegetation removal and development starts, all persons undertaking the removal/ works on site must be advised of all relevant conditions of this permit.

-14. The removal of vegetation must only be to the extent specified in the Biodiversity Assessment Report.

-15. Vegetation removal and disposal must not cause damage to vegetation stands to be retained.

 Before the vegetation removal starts, the boundaries of all vegetation stands to be removed and retained must be clearly marked on the ground or marked with tape or temporary fencing to the satisfaction of the responsible authority.

-All vehicles, earth-moving equipment and other machinery must be cleaned of soil and plant material before entering and leaving the site to prevent the spread of weeds and pathogens.

-NATIVE VEGETATION OFFSETS

-Before the vegetation removal starts, the proposed revegetation or vegetation management site(s) to compensate for the removal of 0.035 habitat hectares of vegetation must be provided to the satisfaction of the responsible authority upon the advice of the Department of Environment, Land, Water and Planning.

 LANDSCAPING MAINTENANCE